frodeheg/no.sparegris/README.md

 * Do you want a condition that prevents signalling that we are out of power before at least x% of the power tariff has been used? (where x is set in the settings)

 TODO list:
-* Make the user interface more intuitive and add hints what the user can do to get more out of the app.
 * Improve the debug panel so capabilities of all devices can be printed.
 This is needed to see why the Easee charger is not listed (message @dooniem when ready)
 * Add zone-control for mode changes --> breaking change: will have to move the power limit to the global settings and use flow to change it instead.
 * Improve handling of AC devices (not sure how yet - might need more discussions requested by @dooniem)